flongo/atpackager/doc/visitors.md

 1. `onlyATMultipart` is `false` or the file is used by the `ATMultipart` builder to build its associated output file
 1. it matches the given `sourceFiles` pattern
 1. its associated output file matches the given `outputFiles` pattern
-1. its associated output file's path is not equal to the given `mapFile` path (normalized)
+1. its associated output file's path is not equal to the given `mapFile` path (normalized).

 Once the map is built, if the given option `starCompress` evaluates to `true`, the star compression is applied, and afterwards star-star compression is applied if `starStarCompress` evaluates to `true`.
 See sections below for more information about these concepts.